waridh/waridh.github.io/docs/_projects/2022-10-10-python-geometric-roughness.markdown

 In this project, I challenged myself to recreate the geometric roughness analysis from the CloudCompare software in Python.
-The original code was written in C++, and it measures roughness by creating a best fitting least square plane based on neighbouring points, where the neighbours are points that are within a certain radius of the point being analysed.
+The original code was written in C++, and it measures roughness by creating the best fitting least square plane based on neighbouring points, where the neighbours are points that are within a certain radius of the point being analysed.
 From there the roughnesss is determined to be the distance the point being analysed is from the